jonathansick/preprint/README.rst

     --master   Name of the root LaTeX file (eg, paper.tex) --exts     File format priority for figures (e.g., ``eps, pdf``) --style    Style for the build (default is ``aastex``, can also be ``arxiv``).
+    --maxsize  Maximum size of figure in MB before compressing into jpg (for ``arxiv``).
+Default is 2.5 MB.

 Note that the ``--exts`` option can be used to prefer a certain file format for the build if you maintain both EPS and PDF figure sets.
 For example, to generate a manuscript for a AAS journal, run::